 Glycaemc Index and Glycaemic Load of Foods

 Glucose is the body’s main source of energy and is obtained directly from carbohydrates in the diet as well as from protein and fat stores in the body.

 Despite wide variations in carbohydrate intake, the body manages to maintain glucose levels at a around 1 gram/litre of blood.
 The organ responsible for this regulation is the pancreas.

 If blood glucose levels are too low, the pancreas makes a chemical called glucagon that releases stored glucose.
 If blood glucose levels are too high, the pancreas releases insulin that removes the excess glucose from the blood and stores it in the muscles, liver or fat cells.
 Any dysfunction in the insulin-glucose regulatory system will cause diabetes.
-More about insulin metabolism and sugar digestion.
+More about and .

 Low GI foods are more nutritious and also encourage fat burning!